 - Winter Street, between 20th & 22nd Streets (both sides of street)

-- 20th Street, between Vine & Callowhill Streets (east side of street)
+- 20th Street, between Vine & Callowhill Streets (east side of the street)

 - 21st Street, between Benjamin Franklin Parkway & Race Street (both sides of street)